-Large transactions will often require a filing in one or both of the US or the EU, in addition to requiring filings in the Asia-Pacific region.
+Large transactions will often require a filing in the US or the EU, or both, in addition to requiring filings in the Asia-Pacific.
 Transactions with such scope ordinarily, though not always, relate to industries with a worldwide, rather than local, geographic scope.
 Regulators such as the DOJ, the FTC and the EC have all shown their willingness in the past to conduct their analyses and impose remedies on the basis of consideration of a transaction's global effects.
-When one of those regulators is already (or soon to be) engaged in protecting competitive interests on a worldwide scale, certain national regulators in Asia and the Pacific may be more inclined to leave the 'world' to the US and EU and focus more particularly on effects in their home jurisdictions - even in the face of evidence of a global market.
+When one of those regulators is already (or soon to be) engaged in protecting competitive interests on a worldwide scale, certain national regulators in the Asia-Pacific may be more inclined to leave the 'world' to the US and EU and focus more particularly on effects in their home jurisdictions - even in the face of evidence of a global market.